nk712001/Ayphen-hired/memory-bank/architecture.md

    - Tests provide regression protection for core detection, tracking, and analytics logic.
    - Synthetic data in tests ensures reproducibility and CI/CD reliability.
    - Future enhancements should maintain this pattern: every new module must have a corresponding, comprehensive test file.

+5. Database Schema ↔ Frontend Components
+   - The Prisma schema models directly inform the structure of frontend components
+   - Each model type has corresponding UI components for creation, editing, and display
+   - Changes to the schema should be reflected in component updates

+6. AI Proctoring Platform Components
+   - Pre-Interview Setup components use the existing face detection and audio processing modules
+   - Third-camera setup is optional and configurable by interviewers during test creation
+   - Interview Flow components interact with the database for question retrieval and answer submission
+   - Admin components manage users, tests, and subscriptions through the database
+   - All components follow the existing security architecture for authentication and authorization